MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/Should-I-create-a-generation-1-or-2-virtual-machine-in-Hyper-V-.md

 |Windows 8|✔|✔|
 |Windows 7|✔|✖|

-The following table shows what generation 1 and generation 2 virtual machines support for 32-bit versions of Windows as guest operating systems.
+The following table shows which 32-bit versions of Windows you can use as a guest operating system for generation 1 and generation 2 virtual machines.

 |32-bit versions of Windows|Generation 1|Generation 2|
 |-------------------------------|----------------|----------------|